devilDestroyer22/Sorting-Algorithms/README.md

 In order to do the same for other algorithms, use rm -rf llfi* results.txt to remove the results of insertion sort and reptead the steps above to check the fault injection trials and results for each sorting algorithm.

-The sorting algorithm code was was wrutten by DaniloNovakovic and only using it for running faultinjections, and is only being referenced and tested for my final project.
+The sorting algorithm code was was written by DaniloNovakovic and only using it for running faultinjections, and is only being referenced and tested for my final project.
 Thanks.